 We've just started the process of redesigning our site and we're trying to learn as much as we can about the wants and needs of the people that visit.
 That is, people like you!

 Please give us a few minutes of your time to respond to our survey.
 We really appreciate it.

 Daniel Crane is the Frederick Paul Furth Sr. Professor of Law.
 He served as the associate dean for faculty and research from 2013 to 2016.
 He teaches Contracts, Antitrust, Antitrust and Intellectual Property, and Legislation and Regulation.
-He previously was professor of law at Yeshiva University's Benjamin N. Cardozo School of Law, and a visiting professor at New York University Law School and the University of Chicago Law School.
+He previously was a professor of law at Yeshiva University's Benjamin N. Cardozo School of Law and a visiting professor at New York University School of Law and the University of Chicago Law School.
 In spring 2009, he taught antitrust law on a Fulbright Scholarship at the Universidade Católica Portuguesa in Lisbon.
-Dean Crane's work has appeared in the
+Professor Crane's work has appeared in the

 University of Chicago Law Review, the

 Cornell Law Review, among other journals.
 He is the author of several books on antitrust law, including